RiskiVR/RiskiPlayer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-- RiskiPlayer is an edited Video player of Merlin's USharp player for VRChat, with a fancy on-screen interface!
+- RiskiPlayer is a modified video player of Merlin's USharpVideo player for VRChat with a fancy on-screen interface!

 <img src="https://github.com/RiskiVR/RiskiPlayer/blob/main/images/RiskiPlayer.png" alt="Player" width="1000" height="500">